BotsSwitch to Cortex

 With good micro It may always stay out of range of most units.

-Zeus is the most basic ARM T2 general purpose infantry unit equipped with a lightning rifle.
+Welder is the most basic ARM T2 general purpose infantry unit equipped with a lightning rifle.
 For a reasonable cost you get a bot with a decent armor and high damage output.
+The lightning cannon on the Welder can spread to 2 (nearby) enemy units, dealing 33% bonus damage.

 Its disadvantages are low speed and short range, however, in combination with Sharpshooters (Snipers) they make up for a very powerful pushing force.